WWF-Sweden/ITR-tool/docs/intro.rst

    what-if scenarios to showcase how this temperature score could be reduced.

-Why have we built the SBTi-Finance tool in this way?
+Why have we built the  WWF Finance tool in this way?
 ----------------------------------------------------

+This WWF version of the tool is an extension of the original SBTi version.
+It is based on the same CDP/WWF Temperature Scoring Methodology, but has improved the regression models to better reflect the latest climate science, specifically IPCC AR6 scenario data.
 To help financial institutions fight climate change, SBTi wants the tool to be accessible, useful, and used by as many finance professionals and other users as possible.
 If it is easy to access, not seen as a